JaroslavPlavec/x-plan/README.md

 ### MONDAYS

-This is just to show what is the date of Monday in relevant week.
-I.e. in CW02/2019, the date of Monday is 07.01.2019.
+This is just to show what is the date of Monday in the relevant week.
+For example in CW02/2019, the date of Monday is 07.01.2019.
+You can calculate than exact date of each day in the year without looking into another calendar.